cdapio/cdap/cdap-docs/application-templates/source/etl/templates/transformations/projection.rst

     }
   }

-The example drops the 'ts' and 'headers' fields.
+This example drops the 'ts' and 'headers' fields.
 It also renames the 'cost' field to 'price', and changes its type to a double.
-For example, if the transform receives an input record::
+For example, if the transform receives the input record::

   +=========================================================+